argentsea/docfx/tutorials/index.md

 ## [Setup Tutorial](setup.md)

-Because data sharding is difficult to retroactively add to an existing project without rewriting it, if you are creating a new project, it makes sense to use .NET Core rather than then legacy .NET Framework.
+Because data sharding is difficult to retroactively add to an existing project without rewriting it, if you are creating a new project, it makes sense to use .NET Core rather than the legacy .NET Framework.

 ArgentSea would probably work in a legacy .NET Framework application (i.e. it is .NET standard compatible), but it is not tested for this purpose and it uses services — such as dependency injection, configuration, and logging — that are implemented differently in the different .NET versions.
 If you *do* use the legacy .NET Framework, please help build out our documentation with any guidance you can share.